-The output of an RNG must be a one-way function transformation of its state to ensure that the state is not revealed cannot be efficiently derived from the output.
+The output of an RNG must be a one-way transformation of its state to ensure that the state cannot be efficiently derived from the output.
 Several one-way functions are available.
-Upon output, the state must be updated, so that the future outputs cannot be different.

 The state should be updated with a one-way function, so that past states cannot be learnt from a future compromised state.
 This attribute is sometimes called forward secrecy or backtracking resistance.
 Some of the schemes in the standard, such as MQV, provide forward secrecy.
 When forward secrecy is a security objective of these schemes, then the RNG used must also provide forward secrecy.